axel-denis/nixos-homeserver/docs/defaults.md

 To keep configurations files simple, a lot of settings are optionnal.
 Unless expressly specified, they fallback to nicely set default values.

+## Enable
+Needless to say, all modules and tools are disabled by default.
+To enable something, you must always set `<module>.enable = true;`.

 ## Paths